israman30/Recipe-Fetch/README.md

 1️⃣ **Efficient Network Requests**:
-   - Implemented **Azync image loading** to fetch images only when needed in the UI, preventing unnecessary API calls.
+   - Implemented **Async image loading** to fetch images only when needed in the UI, preventing unnecessary API calls.
    - Used **manual disk caching** to store images, reducing redundant network requests and improving app responsiveness.
    - Ensured **concurrent API handling** with Swift Concurrency (`async/await`) to maintain smooth performance.